prpht9/tmux-fzf-session-switcher/README.md

 This plugin offers up two options for auto loading and switching sessions attached to your git repos.

 The first option, allows you to fzf search all your $WORK subdirectories which contain a '.git' repo directory or a '.git' worktree file and then start a new tmux session named exactly the same as the directory.
-This specifically conforms to the use of worktrees if you create the bare repo in your $WORK path, then create the worktrees using `git worktree add WORKTREE_NAME`.  if your bare repo is called hello-world.bare then you might name your worktree `hw-WORKTREE_NAME` in order to associate them with the parent repo.
-Also, using this method the bare repos don't show up as sessions to work in because they don't have a '.git' directory.
+This specifically conforms to the use of worktrees if you create the bare repo in your $WORK path, then create the worktrees using `git worktree add ../WORKTREE_NAME`.  if your bare repo is called hello-world.bare then you might name your worktree `hw-WORKTREE_NAME` in order to associate them with the parent repo.
+Otherwise the worktree names will overlap with other repos, making them more difficult to find.
+Using the bare repos ensures they won't show up as sessions to work in because they don't have a '.git' directory or '.git' file.

 The second option is for use once you have some open sessions allowing you to specifically jump between your open sessions.
 It uses a tmux variable named '@last_session' to store the last session you jumped to in order to place it at the top of the fzf list.